danito-net/sAIns-digital/README.md

 The sAIns-sense devices will sense the environtment, condition and taking measurements using sensors

-There are several types of sAIns-sense device ; the first one is using UNIHIKER.
+There are several types of sAIns-sense device ; the first one is using [UNIHIKER](https://www.dfrobot.com/product-2691.html) Single Board Computer.

 ![UNIHIKER](https://github.com/danito-net/sAIns-digital/blob/main/unihiker/images/unihiker-sains-digital.jpg)